Tickets & Ways to Pay

 The Southeastern website has been designed to work with screen readers, magnifiers, voice over software and in-browser accessibility functions.
 To help you find the information you need we also provide a link to our Accessibility content from our homepage.

-In addition, there’s a link to enable you to access the Making Rail Accessible customer leaflet and details of how to obtain it in accessible formats.
+In addition, there’s a link to enable you to access the Making Rail Accessible customer leaflet and details of how to obtain it in other accessible formats.
 You will find information on how you can provide feedback or make a complaint and we include information on the availability of redress for when assistance has not been delivered as booked.
 You will also find links to other relevant information.

 You can also book Passenger Assist and track your requests through the new Southeastern app.